perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 ```

 This allows us to set a house style for the code layout.
 We may eventually
-upgrade to soemthing like [Code::TidyAll][3] but right now we don't even really
+upgrade to something like [Code::TidyAll][3] but right now we don't even really
 have Perl yet.

 Second thing we do is make sure that our dev, testing, and staging environments